-The Office of Residential Services has developed a program aimed at providing you with a safe living environment.
+The Office of Housing Services has developed a program aimed at providing you with a safe living environment.
 Its success is dependent upon the willingness of residents to cooperate with our staff and follow established procedures.

 The upcoming holiday seasons pose some potential safety problems.
 It is not our intention to discourage holiday decorations, but instead to encourage proper and safe holiday decorations.
 To help you in safely decorating, we are providing the guidelines below: